Skip to main content

 OFFER_CANCELLEDThe offer was cancelled by the maker before any fills, and collateral was returned.

 OFFER_OVERDUE_SETTLEDThe settlement deadline passed without the seller settling.
-Buyers claimed refunds and collateral.
+The offer’s filled USDC and collateral were moved into the program-wide settlement pool.

 Creating a Sell Offer

-All offers include the the amount of points to sell, the price, the collateral token, and the collateral amount.
-And all offers are able to be cancelled with the collateral returned (minus a cancellation fee if defined), as long as there are no existing fills yet.
+All offers include the amount of points to sell, the price in USDC, and the collateral amount in USDC.
+Offers can be cancelled with collateral returned minus any configured cancellation fee, as long as they have no existing fills.

-You must have a valid deposit receipt NFT with enough available points to create an offer.
+You must have a valid deposit receipt with enough available points to create an offer.

 Filling an Offer

-When you see an offer you want to accept, you fill it as a buyer: To fill an offer, you need USDC equal to the offer price.
-When you fill an offer, you send the USDC to the Market.sol contract.
-You instantly receive escrow tokens minted 1:1 to the points.
-The seller doesn’t receive the USDC until settlement when they provide the escrow tokens.
-The seller’s collateral is only returned upon successful settlement.
+When you see an offer you want to accept, you fill it as a buyer: To fill an offer, you send USDC to the Market contract.
+The escrow mint path depends on the market type:

 Once an offer is filled, both the maker and filler cannot cancel or reverse it.